Nightmare

 Real Story vs Movie Version

-Accuracy Assessment: Nightmare uses real-life inspiration as the foundation for a dramatized narrative.
+Accuracy Assessment: Nightmare successfully adapts real-world inspiration into a compelling cinematic story.
 The film prioritizes thematic storytelling over strict documentary accuracy.

 Who Should Watch Nightmare?